“The Proof is in the Dough”

 Dough rising or bulk fermentation is typically the first step of the pizza dough fermentation process.

 After the dough is mixed with yeast, it’s allowed to rise before the shaping of the dough balls occurs.
-This process causes the dough to stretch and relax as the strength of the gluten develops.
+This process causes the dough to stretch and relax as the gluten strengthens.

 This is a crucial first step if you want your pizza to look and taste good.
 It’s called bulk proofing or bulk fermentation because the entire batch of dough is fermented before it’s divided and shaped into dough balls that will be later shaped as pizzas.

-The bulk fermentation is complete when the dough has doubled or is substantially larger.
+The bulk fermentation is complete when the dough doubles or is substantially larger.

 Pizza Dough Bulk Fermentation